- Feb 13, 2026

 How romance scams work

-The scam typically works like this:
+The scam typically unfolds in stages:

 Common types of dating scams